-So it was January 2013 while on a holiday and a retirement reconnaissance trip to Chiang Mai we decided that Ace would purchase a block of land to have our house constructed in a new Moo Baan (housing development) called Mod Chic by Sansaran.
+So it was January 2013 while on a holiday and a retirement reconnaissance trip to Chiang Mai we decided that Ace would purchase a residential block of land for our house in a new Moo Baan (housing development) called Mod Chic constructed by SANSARAN (the developer).

 We decided that it would be a good approach to have the house constructed while we continued to work in Australia while we planned retirement in about a year.
 This required that architectural design drawings were done remotely by email and phone calls to agree our final house plans.
 The design period took from March to about June 2014.
 Construction finally started in August 2014 and finished in April 2015 – about 9 months later.